BitPatty/gct-generator/site/guide.md

 ### I'm lost :(

-You can ask for help on the [Super Mario Sunshine Discord](https://discord.gg/9dGJWEc).
+You can ask for help on the [Super Mario Sunshine Discord](https://discord.gg/9dGJWEc) or open a [new Issue on GitHub](https://github.com/BitPatty/gctGenerator/issues).

 ## Appendix: Cheat Manager